-Whenever we adopt new changes we have to be ready for new challenges.
-SDN gives wings to the network service providers but on the other hand, it does not support old/outdated hardware and requires the latest hardware that supports OpenFlow.
-It indicates that to enable SDN a service provider needs to make an enormous investment for the new hardware.
-This time when the computer network technology is more than 40 years old, and organizations have already done a huge investment in traditional network equipments, assigning more budgets to SDN is surely a challenge.
+Whenever we adopt new changes, we have to be ready for new challenges.
+Software-Defined Networking (SDN) gives wings to the network service providers, but on the other hand, it does not support old/outdated hardware and requires the latest hardware that supports OpenFlow.
+It indicates that to enable Software-Defined Networking (SDN), a service provider needs to make an enormous investment in the new hardware.
+This time when computer network technology is more than 40 years old, and organizations have already made a huge investment in traditional network equipments, assigning more budgets to SDN is surely a challenge.

 Another obstacle is to find competent people, as the technology is new and every vendor has its own product and solution with a different approach, it’s hard to find competent resources.

 In conclusion, SDN provides a range of advantages over traditional network architecture.
 It has been able to reduce overall costs and increase flexibility while allowing companies to experiment with new technologies and configurations.